-Secluded in an urban neighborhood, Springside is a 20-acre landscape that was once the country estate of Matthew Vassar, the wealthy Poughkeepsie brewer, philanthropist, and founder of Vassar College.
-It holds a special place in history as the only landscape of its celebrated creator, Andrew Jackson Downing, to survive largely intact.
-Now a National Historic Landmark, Springside is one of the historic sites on the Greenway Trail though the mid-Hudson Valley.
+Welcome to Springside!Serenely set in an urban neighborhood, Springside is a 20-acre historic designed landscape and historic site that was once the country estate of Matthew Vassar, the Poughkeepsie brewer, philanthropist, and founder of Vassar College.
+Springside is the only landscape of Andrew Jackson Downing, one of the founders of landscape architecture in America, to survive largely intact.
+Today, the National Historic Landmark is a historic site on the Hudson River Valley Greenway Trail.
+Visitors enjoy walking Springide's carriage trails year-round.